Molecular Plant Biology - Een palet aan natuurwetenschappelijk onderzoek

 - Lab practical lessons

-- Excursions to Botanical garden, plant breeding company, WUR and Radboud University
+- Excursions to Botanical garden, plant breeding company and WUR

 - Tutorials: Assignment-based education